sweinreich/cadwiki_overleaf/README.md

 * `main.tex` contains the actual text of the paper, and imports the figure TeX files from `fig/`.
 * `preamble.tex` is where I import and configure packages, define custom commands, and other preamble.

 Note that this project has an extra folder `doc/` and this file `README.md` which are only for documentation and providing helpful scripts.
-No image files (PNG, BMP, etc) should be in the project, unless a JPG is needed to show the die photo or measurement setup.
+No image files (PNG, BMP, etc) should be in the project unless a JPG is needed to show the die photo or measurement setup, in which case it should go in `fig/`.

 To include the preamble in your main file, use `\include` (similarly to include figures). `main.tex` looks like this:
 ```latex